staeter/work-in-progress/dialogue.md

 An organization can then use this network to validate identity.
 It could only consider votes entered by accounts with multiple trust connections to other members for instance.

 -- Look at [web of trust](https://en.wikipedia.org/wiki/Web_of_trust).

+### Default Recommendation System

+-- wip

+everyone doesn't need to give the same credence to everyone else.
+Give more credence to people close to you and to people you support the work.
+Explicitly recommend content to people around you.

 ### Governance